code-collabo/node-mongo-cli/README.md

 - Install dependencies and intialize git for the template bootstrapped or choose to skip them.
 - Folders are automatically created based on user entry in prompt or command-line.
 - Default folder name is provided and incremented if name already exists.

 ### Templates
+- Now uses MVC architecture pattern i.e. separated route, model, controller and service files.
-- Development environment already set up with @babel (for esm template only) and eslint.
+- Development environment already set up with @babel (for esm template only), eslint and server watch.
 - Default connection setup type: MongoDB Atlas.
 But you get to choose if you want to use it or switch to Local mongoDB connection setup type.

 ## CLI installation